 South Africa's rand firmer as Fed fears ease

-JOHANNESBURG, May 18 (Reuters) - South Africa's rand firmed early on Tuesday as the dollar's recent climb was dented by falling bond yields and some caution ahead of a local lending rates decision later in the week.
+JOHANNESBURG, May 18 (Reuters) - South Africa's rand firmed on Tuesday as increased risk appetite lured investors away from the safe-haven dollar, even though there was some caution ahead of a local lending rates decision later in the week.

-Higher U.S. Treasury yields have hit demand for risk assets this year, but yields stalled as a Fed policymaker on Monday again reiterated that the central bank does not expect interest rates to rise until next year.
+Higher U.S. Treasury yields have hit demand for risk assets this year, but yields stalled on Tuesday as market participants grew increasingly confident that the Federal Reserve will hold off on hiking interest rates for the time being, despite worrisome near-term inflation spikes.

 Caution ahead of a local decision on interest rates, due on Thursday, and consumer price-growth figures before that, has however limited the rand's gains, traders said.